Risk assessment of aerial transport of rust pathogens to the Western Hemisphere and within North America

-Department of Plant Pathology, Kansas State University, USA
+Departments of Plant Pathology and Meteorology, Pennsylvania State University, USA

 International surveillance of wheat rust pathogens - progress and challenges

 The University of Sydney, Plant Breeding Institute, Australia